🎈 Quick Answer

 Decor that works:

-• “Reasons We Love You” banner ($3 total) — guest-submitted sentences on Dollar Tree cardstock strung on twine.
-You will make someone cry with this.
+- “Reasons We Love You” banner ($3 total) — guest-submitted sentences on cardstock strung on twine.
+This one tends to make someone cry.

 Step 6: Food That Can Sit — Because You Cannot Predict Exact Arrival Time

-What works: Grazing board/charcuterie ($30–$60 for 20 guests), slow-cooker sliders, dessert table anchored by the birthday cake, self-serve drinks station.
+What works: Grazing board/charcuterie ($30–$60 for 20 guests), slow-cooker sliders, a dessert table anchored by the birthday cake, a self-serve drinks station.

 💡 Pro Tip: Assign someone specifically to keep the cake covered until the reveal.
 It sounds obvious.
 It gets forgotten constantly.